FlatCAM practical tutorial: gcode and PCB milling – Part 6

-Now we are going to open all geometry files in sequence and click on Generate CNCJob object, but pay attention!!! you must select all Tools of Joined geometry, to simplify click on grid of tools and click “Crtl-A” first.
+Now we will open all geometry files in sequence and click on Generate CNCJob object, but pay attention!!!
+You must select all Tools of Joined geometry to simplify.
+Click on the grid of tools and click “Crtl-A” first.

-So now you have generated five gcode file:
+So now you have generated five gcode files:

 Drill gcode files

 Now are missing only the gcode files to drill the PCB.

 It would be best if you had bits like this.You can find here AliExpress

 Click on the excellon file and choose a group of tips to use; I usually use 0.8 mm and 1 mm.
 I use the 1mm tip above 9.5mm, then set the depth (Cut Z) to -1.9mm I select the first three tools in the table (below 9.5mm) and generate the GCode file.